 1. Natural Thinning

 As mentioned, lime trees naturally drop a lot of their fruit to make sure they have enough nutrients to develop the 10% or so limes they have left.
 If the tree feels it’s weighed down too much, or can’t sustain as many fruits, it will shed them.
 Usually, this happens in the early summer and when the limes are about the size of marbles.
 This event is sometimes called “June Drop”.

 So, how do you know if your lime tree is going through June Drop, or is experiencing a different, potentially serious issue?

 - The dropped limes are larger than marbles

 - The leaves are turning yellow and falling off

 If any of the three are applicable, then you might have a problem with your lime tree.
 Don’t worry, we’re now going to explore the most common reasons why your limes might be falling off.

 2. Improper Watering

 Limes trees need soil that has consistent moisture.
 If you’re watering too little or not often enough, your lime tree could be getting stressed and dropping its fruit (and maybe even blossoms and leaves too).

-The key to watering a lime tree successfully is to water after the top 2-3 inches of soil dries out.
+The key to watering a lime tree successfully is to water after the top 2-4 inches of soil dries out.
 Usually, this means watering once every 1-2 weeks, depending on the soil and climate.
-In hot and dry weather, using mulch can retain water and in a cooler climate, you may need to water only 1-2 times per month.
+In hot and dry weather, using compost and mulch will retain water and in a cooler climate, you may need to water only 1-2 times per month.